nautechsystems/nautilus_trader/docs/getting_started/quick_start.md

 To configure a `BacktestNode`, we create an instance of a `BacktestRunConfig`, configuring the following (minimal) aspects of the backtest:

-- `engine` - The engine for the backtest which will contain our strategies
+- `engine` - The engine for the backtest which will also contain our strategies
 - `venues` - The simulated venues (exchanges or brokers) available in the backtest
 - `data` - The input data we would like to perform the backtest on